Kah919/dititalClock/README.md

 # dititalClock

-What do you call a story that one clock tells to another?
+What happens when you annoy a clock?

-Second hand information.
+It gets ticked off!

 https://kah919.github.io/dititalClock/.